Glenroy - East

 Employment performance in Glenroy - East has been below expectations when compared to most other areas nationally

-Glenroy - East's workforce is well-educated with diverse sector representation.
-The unemployment rate was 5.9% in the past year, with an estimated employment growth of 4.4%.
+Glenroy East has an educated workforce with diverse sector representation.
+The unemployment rate in June 2025 was 5.9%, with estimated employment growth of 4.4% over the past year.

-As of June 2025, 8,238 residents were employed, while the unemployment rate was 1.3% higher than Greater Melbourne's rate of 4.6%.
-Workforce participation lagged at 57.5%, compared to Greater Melbourne's 64.1%.
-Employment was concentrated in health care & social assistance, construction, and retail trade.
-The area had a notable concentration in administrative & support services, with employment levels at 1.5 times the regional average.
+As of that date, 8,238 residents were employed while the unemployment rate was 1.3% higher than Greater Melbourne's rate of 4.6%.
+Workforce participation in Glenroy East was 57.5%, significantly lower than Greater Melbourne's 64.1%.
+Key industries of employment among residents are health care & social assistance, construction, and retail trade.
+The area shows strong specialization in administrative & support services, with an employment share 1.5 times the regional level.

-However, professional & technical jobs were under-represented, at 7.9% compared to Greater Melbourne's 10.1%.
-Limited local employment opportunities were indicated by the count of Census working population versus resident population.
-Between June 2024 and June 2025, employment levels increased by 4.4%, while the labour force grew by 4.5%, keeping the unemployment rate relatively stable at 6.3%.
-In contrast, Greater Melbourne experienced employment growth of 3.5% and a rise in unemployment rate to 5.1%.
-State-level data from Sep-25 showed Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with an unemployment rate of 4.7%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 projected a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Glenroy - East's employment mix suggested local growth of approximately 6.5% over five years and 13.4% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localised population projections.
+However, professional & technical services employed only 7.9% of local workers, below Greater Melbourne's 10.1%.
+Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population.
+Between June 2024 and June 2025, employment levels increased by 4.4%, labour force grew by 4.5%, with unemployment remaining essentially unchanged.
+In comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, and an increase in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a five-year expansion of 6.6% and a ten-year expansion of 13.7%.
+Applying these projections to Glenroy East's employment mix suggests local growth of approximately 6.5% over five years and 13.4% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment